Seven Aspects of Successful Youth Coaching

 Fundamental concepts must drive the athlete’s intention in practice and performance.
 As scientists continue to uncover, the mind and body have an amazing ability to adapt and accomplish the desired goal.

-For example, Building Rome Series defines a core group of 45 hitting fundamentals (click the link for a step-by-step list of fundamentals that can be used as a training plan) that nearly all expert performers execute.
+For example, Building Rome Series defines a core group of 45 hitting fundamentals (click the link for a step-by-step list of fundamentals that can be used to make your training plan for the upcoming season) that nearly all expert performers execute.
 Furthermore, to a large degree, this is what makes them so good.

-As pertains to these 45 universal hitting fundamentals, all hitters should do it the one right way to reach their potential.
+As pertains to these 45 universal hitting fundamentals, all hitters should do it the one absolute way to reach their potential.

 It may take some time, but intent rules!